Chapter By-Laws - 2013

 12. Any player that quits the team must return all gear within 1 week, it is the responsibility of the teams A.D. to make sure that all gear is returned.
 Failure to follow this rule will result in a 2 week suspension.
 2nd offense will result in a 1 calendar year suspension.

-13. Commissioner can remove any board member, parent, or coach from B.C.F for the following reasons with the President’s approval.
+13. Commissioner or Deputy Commissioner can remove any board member, parent, or coach from B.C.F for the following reasons.

 a.
 Theft (stealing, fundraising not approved by board.)